-The Mandarin goby is a notoriously fussy eater, preferring live copepods and other tiny living crustaceans, which is why it is strongly recommended to keep this fish with a mature refugium, where natural stocks of copepods can be replenished.
-They may also accept live mysid shrimp, baby brine shrimp and other meaty foods.
+Notoriously fussy eaters, most mandarin gobies prefer live copepods and other tiny living crustaceans over almost any other food item, which is why it is strongly recommended to keep this fish with a mature refugium, where natural stocks of copepods can be replenished.
+They may also accept live mysid shrimp, baby live brine shrimp, also called artemia, and other meaty foods, like black worms.

 Because they are shy fish, they like to have a lot of hiding places to feel secure.
-During daytime, they like to stay hidden between rocks, but they may come out occasionally and hop through corals.
-It is best for them to be kept with other peaceful fish of the same size, as they cannot compete for food very well with larger ones.
+They like to stay hidden between rocks during the daytime, but they may come out occasionally and hop through corals.
+They should be kept with other peaceful fish of the same size, as they cannot compete for food very well with larger ones.

 They are not common prey among predator fish, although some scorpionfish are known to attack them from time to time, especially during mating times.